Last updated on March 8, 2023

 #3.
 Adrix and Nev, Twincasters

 Adrix and Nev, Twincasters are up next in the #3 spot.
 This is a token commander all the way thanks to its ability to duplicate the number of tokens you create.
-Token duplication is a surprisingly rare mechanic to see in Magic.
-It’s usually only seen on Doubling Season and Parallel Lives, which are both due for more reprints.
+Token duplication is an incredible mechanic to see in Magic.
+It’s usually only seen on Doubling Season and Parallel Lives, which are popular reprints.

 The most important aspect of any token deck, aside from having the previously mentioned token doublers, is having plenty of ways to buff your creatures.
 This can be done with plenty of +1/+1 counters thanks to enchantments like Primal Vigor and Primal Empathy, or board-wide buffs from cards like Beastmaster Ascension.
 Once you’ve got those effects underway you’re all set to start killing.